 The pons houses important cranial nerve nuclei.

-The main sensory nucleus and the trigeminal motor nucleus are located in the midpons – at the level where the fibers originate from the lateral aspect of the pons.
+The main sensory nucleus and the trigeminal motor nucleus are located in the midpons – at the level where the fibres originate from the lateral aspect of the pons.
 The main sensory nucleus receives somatosensory information from the face.
 There are two other nuclei that receive sensory information from the trigeminal nerve:

 - Spinal trigeminal nucleus – extends caudally towards the medulla.